litencatt/notion-cli/docs/db.md

     $ notion-cli db query DATABASE_ID

-  Query a db with a specific database_id and row filter string
+  Query a db with a specific database_id and raw filter string

     $ notion-cli db query -r='{"and": ...}' DATABASE_ID